Should You Delay Cataract Surgery?

 Please note – by providing these details, you agree that we can contact you via these methods

-In 2007, a review of 27 Cataracts studies appeared in the Canadian Medical Association Journal: its findings were that ‘patients who waited more than 6 months to receive cataract surgery experienced more vision loss, a reduced quality of life and had an increased rate of falls compared with patients who had wait times of less than 6 weeks.’
+A systematic review reported Canadian Medical Association Journal: that ‘patients who waited more than six months to receive cataract surgery experienced negative outcomes during the wait period including vision loss, a reduced quality of life and an increased rate of falls compared with patients who had wait times of less than six weeks.’

 Moreover, so many of our patients tell us they didn’t realise how poor their eyesight had become – and how much their quality of life had been affected – until after their cataracts had been removed.

-Cataract surgery is a straightforward procedure performed under sedation.
-It usually takes about eight minutes per eye – and for most people, it is totally painless.
+Cataract surgery is a straightforward procedure performed under local anaesthetic.
+It usually takes about eight minutes per eye – and for most people, it is painless.
+If you’re wondering if cataracts can come back, learn the possibility of cataracts returning in our latest guide.

-You may experience some itchiness during the cataract surgery recovery process, but in most cases, this will disappear in the hours immediately following the operation.
-You may have to wear a protective eyeshield – and will have to abstain from strenuous activity for at least two weeks after cataract surgery.
+in most cases you may experience some mild discomfort during the cataract surgery recovery process,..
+You may have to wear a protective eye shield – and will have to abstain from strenuous activity on the night following surgery.

 Alex Shortt Headshot